ctminime/QB_Migrate_to_Linux/README.md

 /data/torrent/downloads/faketorrentsite/music
 Due to limitations in the bencode.py module, I had to re-write the entire fastresume file instead of just modifying the value in "save_path" and "qBt-savepath"

+**Issues that I ran into:**

+1. This will not correct case discrepancies.
+For example, if the fastresume file points to "c:\torrent\downloads\faketorrentsite\linux_isos" but the actual directory is "c:\torrent\downloads\faketorrentsite\LINUX_ISOS", this works just fine in Windows but will cause a path not found error once converted to nix directory structure. (this is not something I am going to try and fix)
+2. The script does not currently modify the "mapped_files" section of the fastresume file.
+Again this can lead to a path not found error.
+For example, if 'savepath' = "/torrent/downloads/" and entries in 'mapped_files' = "text_files\{filename} the complete paths in QB may look like this (Notice the change in direction of the slashes):
+/torrent/downloads/text_files\text_file_1.txt
+/torrent/downloads/text_files\text_file_2.txt
+/torrent/downloads/text_files\text_file_3.txt
+/torrent/downloads/text_files\text_file_4.txt
+/torrent/downloads/text_files\text_file_5.txt
+/torrent/downloads/text_files\text_file_6.txt
+/torrent/downloads/text_files\text_file_7.txt
+/torrent/downloads/text_files\text_file_8.txt
+I am going to try an fix this issue.
+However, in my case, I only had about 10 of these and a couple of the 1st issue, so I just fixed them manually within QB.

 **This does not include a "how to" to fully migrate QBittorrent to Linux.**